-Mutagen v0.10.0+ supports flexible network fowarding, allowing you to connect services and access applications running on different systems.
-It can be particularly useful when developing applications inside containers that you want to be able to access locally.
-For example, you might want to develop a web application (potentially with multiple backing services) in a containerized environment but access it from your browser.
+Mutagen supports flexible network forwarding, allowing you to connect to services and access applications running on remote systems.
+It can be particularly useful when developing applications inside containers that you want to access locally.
+For example, you might want to develop a web application (potentially with multiple backing services) in a containerized environment and access it from your browser.
 Network forwarding can also be used to reverse tunnel traffic or forward Unix domain sockets, amongst other things.

 Design and architecture

 Mutagen’s forwarding sessions each operate between an arbitrary pair of endpoints, termed source and destination, forwarding source’s incoming connections to destination.
 As with synchronization sessions, remote data is transferred over an agent command’s input/output stream, multiplexed in this case to support multiple connection streams, avoiding the need to expose ports publicly.

 Forwarding endpoint URLs are similar to synchronization endpoint URLs, except

 that, instead of naming a filesystem location, they name a network endpoint.
 The

 transport-dependent, but each contains a

 This network endpoint is analagous to the path component of a synchronization URL.
 For source endpoints, the network endpoint is a listener address on which the endpoint will attempt to bind.
 For destination endpoints, the network endpoint is a target address that the endpoint will attempt to dial.

 <address> components allow the same values as the

 net.Listen functions, except that